-At university, you may choose to fast-track your studies by combining two degrees through a structured combined (or double) degree program.
+At university, you may choose to fast-track your studies by combining two degrees through a structured combined (or double/dual) degree program.
 Combined courses allow students to complete two degrees faster than if you completed one degree after the other, and more cheaply.
 The usual structure for a combined degree involves enrolment in the essential subject requirements for each degree, but with no free-choice electives.

 Some university providers offer another fast-tracking option where you can add a unit to your full-time study load - also known as an overload.
 Most full-time university students enrol in four units; if approved to take an overload, you may be able to enrol in five units, depending on the provider.
 Consider whether this option is right for you if you are new to university, you have other commitments such as work or family, or your disability may impact this heavier workload.

 Another option for fast-tracking your studies is to undertake a summer program or third semester.
 This may also be a good opportunity to catch up on studies or to get a head-start on the next year’s study program.

 Many universities and TAFE providers have arrangements in which the university recognises completed TAFE study and gives credit towards a related university degree.
 This enables you to fast-track your university course with the credit granted from your TAFE study.